 Through interactive activities and discussion, reflect on the pros and cons of sharing your identities on paper (resume/cover letter) or in person (networking/interview) and determine what is best for you.
 Wrap up by practicing your pitch to use when networking.

-- Every Thursday at 8:30pm and Saturday at 7am and 10:30am in Villanova University’s Campus Health Center, Room 200.
+- Every Thursday at 8:30pm and Saturday at 10:30am in Villanova University’s Campus Health Center, Room 200

 - Every Monday at 6:30pm at St. Mary's Hamilton Village on the University of Pennsylvania campus; 3916 Locust Walk (entrance is through glass doors in back)